I couldn’t resist the urge to challenge them on their assumptions about self-publishing…

 8) I wanted to see if I could.

 A personal challenge is a great motivator for me.
 I wanted to see if I was capable of getting a book to market and selling it.
 My goal for The Bronze Box was to sell 1,000 copies in three years.
-I doubled this in half the time and it was enough to convince me I did want to be a writer and I was capable of doing it.
+I doubled this in half the time and it was enough to convince me I was capable of doing it and will do it again.

 These reasons seem to be common among other independent authors.
 I like this article in Black Fox Literary Magazine: